Nannoy/Nannoy/README.md

 # 💫 About Me:
 I’m a Flutter developer passionate about building scalable, high-performance mobile applications.
-My current focus is integrating AI into Flutter apps and designing clean, user-friendly UIs.
+My current focus is integrating **AI into Flutter apps** and designing **clean, user-friendly UIs**.

-🔹 Experienced in Flutter, Dart, Laravel, and TypeScript 🔹 Interested in collaborations around AI-driven mobile apps and fintech solutions 🔹 Continuously learning advanced AI workflows
+- 🔹 Experienced in Flutter, Dart, Laravel, and TypeScript
+- 🔹 Interested in collaborations around AI-driven mobile apps and fintech solutions
+- 🔹 Continuously learning advanced AI workflows
-🔹 Open to remote roles, freelance projects, and global opportunities When I’m not coding, I explore robotics projects with Arduino, combining creativity with engineering.
+- 🔹 Open to remote roles, freelance projects, and global opportunities

+When I’m not coding, I explore robotics projects with Arduino, combining creativity with engineering.

 ## 🌐 Socials: